daltoniam/Starscream/README.md

 It's Objective-C counter part can be found here: [Jetfire](https://github.com/acmacalister/jetfire)

+This is the Swift 1.2 branch.
+The last release of 1.2 was tag `0.9.7`.
+If you need Swift 2.0 checkout the master branch.

 ## Features

 - Conforms to all of the base [Autobahn test suite](http://autobahn.ws/testsuite/).